TheEvergreenStateCollege/upper-division-cs-24-25/dof-25wi/FieldTrip.md

 * Pick up keys the day before (Friday, 2/21) because motor van pool is not open at 9am.
 * 2x 8-passenger vans, E-plates (Evergreen vehicles, not state motorpool)

+Roadside assistance is available 24 hours via our contracted Fleet Roadside Service.
+The number will be in the key packet or glove box packet inside the vehicle.

+Use the WEX Fleet Fuel card to pay for the Fleet Roadside Services.

 ## Contact

 In case of getting lost, call

 Paul 253-235-9025